 geography (seaside, mountainous part) and by its history.
 In the mountainous Adjara, the main products are dairy products and the dishes are more fat and heavy...

-(Georgian: აჭარლები) are an ethnographic group of Georgians living mainly in Adjara in south-western Georgia and speaking the Adjarian dialect of the Georgian...
+Muslim Georgians, are an ethnographic group of Georgians indigenous to Adjara in south-western Georgia.
+Adjarian settlements are also found in the Georgian...

 The Catholic Church in Georgia, since the 11th-century East–West Schism, has been composed mainly of Latin Church Catholics; a very large community of...